HolyBlackCat/cpp-tutorials/language/03_intermediate/01_types_integral.md

 That's because one bit (called the **sign bit**) is reserved to indicate if this is a positive or negative number (remember that `int` can store negative numbers too).
 It is `1` for negative numbers and `0` for positive ones and for zero.

-With that knowledge, the maximum positive number ends up being `0111...111` (`0` bit, then 31× `1` bits), which is equal to 2<sup>32-1</sup>-1 = `2'147'483'647`, which is correct.
+With that knowledge, the maximum positive number ends up being `0111...111` (`0` sign bit, then 31× `1` bits), which is equal to 2<sup>32-1</sup>-1 = `2'147'483'647`, which is correct.
 You can observe that it fits, and that number plus 1 no longer fits.

 ## Negative numbers in binary

 So how are the the negative numbers represented in binary?

-First of all, you can just do `int x = -0b1011;` and get `-11`, but that's obviously not how it's represented in memory, because the memory can only hold bits, not the magical `-` character.
+First of all, you *can* just do `int x = -0b1011;` and get `-11`, but that's obviously not how it's represented in memory, because the memory can only hold bits, not the magical `-` character.

-As explained before, the positive numbers go from `000...000` = 0 up to `0111...111`.
+As explained before, the positive numbers go from `000...000` (which is zero) up to `0111...111`.
 The leftmost zero bit (the sign bit) indicates that the number isn't negative.
 The negative numbers would be `1???...???`.

 There are several methods to how negative numbers can be represented.
 Naively you could assume something like this: (This is called the "sign-magnitude" method.)
 ```